+Guideline Questions stions How w has the company complied?

-GUIDELINE QUESTIONS HOW HAS THE COMPANY COMPLIED?
-Guideline 12.6 (a) Please provide a breakdown of the fees paid in total to the external auditors for audit and non-audit services for the financial year. (a) As disclosed in Note 4(c) to the Notes to the Financial Statements, the fees paid / payable to external auditors for audit and non-audit services for the financial year ended 30 September 2015 are: S'\$'000 Audit fees paid / payable Auditor of the Company 859 Member firms of the (b) If the external auditors have supplied a substantial volume of non-audit services to the Company, please state the bases for the Audit Committee's view on the independence of the external auditors. (b) Non-audit fees amount to 18% of the total fees paid/payable to the auditor of the Company, and are not substantial.
+Guideline 12.6 (a) Please provide a breakdown of the fees paid in total to the external auditors for audit and non-audit services for the financial year. (a) As disclosed in Note 4(c) to the Notes to the Financial Statements, the fees paid/payable to external auditors for audit and non-audit services for the financial year ended 30 September 2016 are:

+\$'000

+Audit fees paid / payable

+- Auditor of the Company 611

+- Member firms of the Auditor

+of the Company 615

+1,226

+Non-audit fees paid / payable

+- Auditor of the Company 6

+- Member firms of the Auditor

+of the Company 80

+86

+(b) If the external auditors have supplied a substantial volume of non-audit services (b) Non-audit fees amount to 7% of the total fees paid/payable to the auditor of

+to the Company, please state the bases for the Audit Committee's view on the independence of the external auditors. the Company, and are not substantial.

 Communication with Shareholders Guideline 15.4 (a) Does the Company regularly communicate with shareholders and attend to their questions?
-How often does the Company meet with institutional and retail investors? (a) The Company, through its Investor Relations (the "IR") team communicates regularly with Shareholders and the investment community, with timely disclosures of material and other pertinent information, through regular dialogues and announcements to SGX-ST. (b) Is this done by a dedicated investor relations team (or equivalent)?
+How often does the Company meet with institutional and retail investors? (a) The Company, through its Investor Relations (the " IR ") team communicates regularly with shareholders and the investment community, with timely disclosures of material and other pertinent information, through regular dialogues and announcements to SGX-ST.

+(b) ls this done by a dedicated investor relations team (or equivalent)?
 If not, who performs this role? (b) Yes.
-Please refer to pages 75 and 76 of this Report. (c) How does the Company keep shareholders informed of corporate developments, apart from SGXNET announcements and the annual report? (c) The IR team together with senior management participates in investor seminars, conferences, one-on-one and group meetings.
-Guideline 15.5 If the Company is not paying any dividends for the financial year, please explain why.
-Not applicable.
+Please refer to page 81 of this Report.

+(c) How does the Company keep shareholders informed of corporate developments, apart from SGXNET announcements and the annual report? (c) The IR team together with senior management participates in investor seminars, conferences, one-on-one and group meetings.

+Guideline 15.5 e Company is not paying any dividends for financial year, please explain why.
+Not Not applicable.